 Patent Filing Practice Areas

 A patent is a legal instrument that may entitle its owner to monetary damages.
 A patent is a right granted by the US government that excludes others from making or selling the claimed invention without the patent holder’s authorization.
 Given the rapidly changing landscape and the complexity of much of the technology involved, it is important to have an attorney with both a concrete grasp of the industry and of the technical aspects underlying innovations.
-I bring both to the table.
+We bring both to the table.

-I have worked with clients in the following industries, among others:
+We have worked with clients in the following industries, among others: